Help us improve your experience.

 General IKE ID

-Enable this option to accept peer IKE ID.
+Enable to accept peer IKE ID.

 This option is disabled by default.
 If General IKE ID is enabled, the IKE ID option is disabled automatically.